IRIS-Solutions-Team/IRIS-Toolbox/+iris/install.md

    into a `irist/folder/of/your/choice/` on your computer.

-Of course, replace `irist/folder/of/your/choice/` with a proper path to the folder where you wish to have IrisT stored locally on your computer.
+Of course, replace `irist/folder/of/your/choice/` with a proper path to the folder where you wish to have Iris stored locally on your computer.
 When unzipping a zip archive, make sure that no nested folder is created, and that `irist/folder/of/your/choice/` contains, for instance, a file names `Contents.m`.

-## Starting up IrisT in Matlab
+## Starting up Iris in Matlab

-Every time you want to start using IrisT in Matlab, run the following command in the Matlab command prompt:
+Every time you want to start using Iris in Matlab, run the following command in the Matlab command prompt:

 ```